Before we start breaking the decision process of picking an authorization service, let's, just for the sake of clarity, define what it is first –

 Why Should You Use an Authorization Service

-Building permissions as a service is at a critical junction of requiring advanced knowledge in cryptography, cybersecurity, the intricacies of policy models (e.g., RBAC, ABAC), and high-performance real-time distributed systems - all while not being unique to any product.
+Building permissions as a service is at a critical junction of requiring advanced knowledge in cryptography, cybersecurity, the intricacies of policy models (e.g., RBAC, ABAC, or ReBAC), and high-performance real-time distributed systems - all while not being unique to any product.

 Authorization requirements have a tendency to grow exponentially with the application; starting easy at first (e.g., Admin / Not admin - hardcoded into the app) but quickly becoming complex with the various requirements from customers, security, compliance, and 3rd party integrations.
 With new requirements often leading to a full refactor every 3-6 months.